Nicolas-Puccio/caravaneer-2/README.md

 2. Make extra caravans while playing
 3. Make extra towns while playing
 4. Fix broken economy in Drekar camp
-5. Visual indicator if buy/sell price of a good is high/low in the current trade
+5. Visual indicator if buy/sell price of a good is high/low in the current trade (partially done)
+6. add config.txt to enable/disable any feature